-So let’s share some practical information on camping in Argentina:
+So let’s share some practical information on different types of overland camping in Argentina.

 By the way, an interesting detail: in balnearios Argentinean priorities are immediately visible; whereas barbecues are always present and in good condition, this is not necessarily true for bathrooms.